mahowak/lexicon/README.md

+**As of 15/01/14
+As the main file (models_kyle.py) was getting messy, I took the initiative to split the file in several subfiles: main.py (it's in the name)
+A super class: lm.py (with methods create_model, generate, evaluate) inheriting from the subclasses:
+-> nphone.py
+-> nsyll.py
+-> bigmatch.py
+-> pcfg.py
+Option to chose the model should be specified in the command line:
+(default nphone --n 3)
+--model bigmatch_ngram
+--model bigmatch_blick
+--model bigmatch_both
+--model pcfg
+--model nsyll (only for n = 1 or n = 2)

+Methods for evaluation are in evaluation.py (as now the cross entropy function is NOT returning cross-entropy but average logprob as I was checking for consistency with previous results -- I was used to the logprob)
+Methods for generation are in generation.py

+Now we can evaluate from nphone and nsyll by specifying:
+--fnc evaluate
+it smoothes the conditional probabilities with Katz's smoothing from katz.py and gt.py As now the implementation is ugly and need to be updated, it was just to test that all is working fine.

+**OLD
 -model.py main file for adding and implementing different models has two functions: 1. generating rand lexicon according to a given model (default mode) 2. evaluating the given model on a corpus (splitted between train and test set) currently implemented: ngrams on phones (default) ngrams on syllables: --model nsyll pcfg --model pcfg ngrams using pool of pre-generated word --model npool (match each real word with a non word of same ngram proba +/- eps)
 --model bigmatch_ngram
 --model bigmatch_blick